• Skip to primary navigation

 • Bright & Tangy - The pickle juice cuts through the richness, preventing the soup from feeling too heavy.

-• Simple & Quick – Made with common ingredients and ready in about 30 minutes.
+• Simple & Quick - Made with common ingredients and ready in about 30 minutes; pair it with blended cocktails for summer entertaining and finish with refreshing honey-based desserts for a light finish.

 • Great for Pickle Lovers - The combination of chopped pickles and fresh dill creates layers of flavor.